 Learn more about the exposure triangle:

-What you want to do is let the little light available expose your image correctly.
+What you want to do in low light photography is let the little light available expose your image correctly.
 This can be done by increasing the ISO or elongating the shutter speed.
 The tricky part is finding the right balance, as changing every setting in the exposure triangle has both pros and cons.
 Increasing the ISO creates more digital noise.
 Elongating the shutter speed kills sharpness and causes motion blur.

 As a general rule of thumb, I advise that you elongate the shutter speed only as much as your subject allows it.
 If what you are photographing is a still object, you can let the shutter open for multiple seconds, if needed.
 Just make sure the phone is also still for the duration of the shot; you can use a tripod or set the phone somewhere.
 If your subject is moving, you will be forced to increase the ISO and live with some noise.